 The school also works with partners and other providers to ensure that pupils who receive part of their education off site or who are on a school trip or residential are safe online.
 The school provides online safety information for parents/carers, for example, through the website, in newsletters and at events.
 It is important that parents/carers understand their key role in supporting their child/ren to behave appropriately and keep themselves safe online.

 This policy, supported by its acceptable use agreements, is intended to protect the interests and safety of the whole school community.
-It is linked to the following other school policies and documents: safeguarding, GDPR, health and safety, behaviour, antibullying.
+It is linked to the following other school policies and documents: safeguarding, Keeping Children Safe in Education ,GDPR, health and safety, home-school agreement, home learning, behaviour.